Western Patent Group

 know how to argue and win.
 If it appears at the beginning your invention is likely NOT

 patentable, I explain why, and in some cases we can go from

 there and do certain things to make it patentable.

 Otherwise, I tell you to hang it up and do something else.
 For an

 example of creative patent claiming, see US Patent 6,564,394.

-For a recent example (2014) where three examiners repeatedly rejected my client's claims on "obviousness", and in which I wrote a winning Brief that forced the Board of Patent Appeals to reversed the examiners, see the case history of US Patent 8,652,534 awarded to Georgetown, Texas heart surgeon Don Wayne Berry, MD.
+For a recent example (2014) where three examiners repeatedly rejected my client's claims on "obviousness", and in which I wrote a winning Brief that forced the Board of Patent Appeals to reversed the examiners, ask me about it.

 If you need someone who's pragmatic, experienced and knowledgeable, the look no further.
 Call or email me at: